Part IV

 When the physical wave subsides, claim the True Name.
 “I claim my Protection.”
 “I claim my Capacity.”
 Breathe that specific quality into your Serene Center.

-Aftercare: Three slow exhales, orient to the room, drink water, then do something simple and ordinary (wash a dish, step outside, feel your feet).
+Aftercare: Three slow exhales, take in the room, drink water, then do something simple and ordinary (wash a dish, step outside, feel your feet).

-2. Healing Sexual Wounds (Completing the Arrested Movement)
+2. Healing Deep Boundary Violations (Completing the Arrested Movement)

 Trauma is often a defensive response (fight/flight) that was frozen in time because it was overwhelmed.
-One form of integration is “thawing” that freeze and allowing the body to complete the motion it wanted to make.
-Though the heading names sexual wounds, this protocol can apply to many boundary violations; go especially slowly if yours is sexual.
-This can reconnect the biological impulse with the emotional truth of the moment.
+One form of integration is thawing that freeze and allowing the body to complete the motion it wanted to make.

 The Practice: The Slow-Motion Reclaim